okx/okexchain-docs/nodes/rpc-node/upgrade-your-node.md

 ## Upgrade Genesis File

 If the new version you are upgrading to has breaking changes, you will have to restart your chain.
-If it is not breaking, you can skip to [Restart](#restart)

 To upgrade the genesis file, you can either fetch it from a trusted source or export it locally.